strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/TCPDump/TCPDump.md

 Let’s get started by opening a Terminal.

 ![](attachments/OpeningKaliInstance.png)

 Alternatively, you can click on the Kali logo in the taskbar.

 ![](attachments/TaskbarKaliIcon.png)

-First, we need to get into the root shell.
+We need to get into the root shell.

 <pre>sudo su -</pre>

-Next, we need to navigate to the appropriate directory.
+Navigate to the appropriate directory.

 <pre>cd /opt/tcpdump</pre>